Fitus/Zaloha.sh/DOCUMENTATION.md

 deviations (in which case an error is thrown and the processing stops).

-The next (optional) step is to detect hardlinks: the CSV metadata file from &lt;sourceDir&gt; will be sorted by device number + inode number.
+The next (optional) step is to detect hardlinks: the CSV metadata file from &lt;sourceDir&gt; will be sorted by device numbers + inode numbers.
 This means that multiply-linked files will be in adjacent records.
 The AWK program AWKHLINKS evaluates this situation: The type of the first link will be kept as "file" (f), the types of the other links will be changed to "hardlinks" (h).

 Then comes the core function of Zaloha.
 The CSV metadata files from &lt;sourceDir&gt;
-and &lt;backupDir&gt; will be united and sorted by file path and the Source/Backup indicator.
+and &lt;backupDir&gt; will be united and sorted by file's paths and the Source/Backup indicators.
 This means that objects existing in both directories will be in adjacent records, with the &lt;backupDir&gt; record coming first.
 The AWK program AWKDIFF evaluates this situation (as well as records from objects existing in only one of the directories), and writes target state of synchronized